dark-loop/functions-authorize/README.md

 # functions-authorize
-Bringing AuthorizeAttribute Behavior to Azure Functions v3
+Bringing AuthorizeAttribute Behavior to Azure Functions v3 and v4 (In-Process)

 It hooks into .NET Core dependency injection container to enable authentication and authorization in the same way  ASP.NET Core does.